 Step 6.
 Analyse the Customer Lifetime Value of a Telecom User

 Use the customer churn assumptions, telecom revenue, and cost forecast to calculate the customer lifetime value.
-In addition, illustrate how users contribute to the overall cash flow forecast and returns on investment.
+In addition, show how users contribute to the overall cash flow forecast and returns on investment.

 My Telecom Financial Model’s Excel Template contains two sheets that visualise the contribution of an average user to revenues and cost estimates.
 They also help explain how an average investment per user is paid back over time.

-The Customer Lifetime Calculator uses churn assumptions to estimate an average length of a user lifecycle.
+The Customer Lifetime Calculator uses churn assumptions to estimate the average length of a user’s lifecycle.
 It then takes average revenues and cost inputs to calculate an overall cash flow contribution over a user’s lifetime.

 Additionally, the User Cohort Forecast shows the annual financials of a group of customers over ten years from their sign-up.
 It breaks down the revenue and cost by a service stream and uses the numbers to calculate overall cash flow contributions.

-Note that the graph also includes a cumulative cash flow line, which visualises the payback period and a breakeven point of an infrastructure project investment.
+The graph also includes a cumulative cash flow line, which visualises the payback period and the breakeven point of an infrastructure project investment.

 Learn More: Visit my tutorial on How to Create a Subscription Model with Churn Calculation for another example of calculating Customer Churn and User Lifetime Value.